 1. Passion for travel

 Of course, having a passion for travel is a given for tour guides.
 There’s an exciting world to explore, and they’re out exploring it more.

-They want to hike the tallest Canadian Rockies, eat the best Mexican tacos, and cycle along the Amsterdam canals.
-An office job doesn’t cut it as their ideal work environment.
+You may want to hike the tallest Canadian Rockies, eat the best Mexican tacos, and cycle along the Amsterdam canals.
+An office job doesn’t cut it as your ideal work environment.

-In a tour guide position, they’ll have the opportunity to satisfy their adventure cravings daily.
-Though it’s still a job — and there are bound to be not-so-glamorous moments — they’ll lead the tour with enthusiasm because they’re grateful for the opportunity to live and work in a sought-after destination.
+In a tour guide position, you’ll have the opportunity to satisfy your adventure cravings daily.
+Though it’s still a job — and there are bound to be not-so-glamorous moments — you’ll lead the tour with enthusiasm because you’ll be grateful for the opportunity to live and work in a sought-after destination.